Matt Saracen

 Matthew "Matt" Saracen is a fictional character in the NBC/DirecTV (The 101 Network) television drama series Friday Night Lights portrayed by the actor Zach Gilford.
 He is the former backup quarterback of the Dillon High School Panthers before being thrust into the starting spotlight after Jason Street suffers a career-ending injury.
-His character is based on Chris Comer from the original 1990 book and the 2004 film.
+His character is based on Mike Winchell and Chris Comer from the original 1990 book and the 2004 film.

 Background

 Matt is the son of Henry Saracen and Shelby Garrett.
 He lives alone with his grandmother, Lorraine Saracen.
 Matt takes care of Lorraine due to her old age and battle with dementia.
 At one time, Matt's relationship with both of his parents was strained.
 His father, Henry, was in the U.S. Army and his mother, Shelby, left Matt when he was a child after divorcing Henry.
 The full extent of their relationship is unknown, but it is implied that Henry may have been an abusive husband.